 Under the long-term incentive plan (LTIP), eligible participants are awarded restricted share units (RSUs), which generally vest over three years.
-For employees in Canada, the United States and the United Kingdom, an employee benefit trust has been established.
+For employees in Canada, the United States, Channel Islands, Australia and the United Kingdom, employee benefit trusts have been established.
 The Company or certain of its subsidiaries, as the case may be, fund the employee benefit trusts (the Trusts) with cash which is used by the trustees to purchase common shares on the open market that will be held in the Trusts until the RSUs vest.
-The Company also has the option to issue common shares from treasury to plan participants following vesting of the RSUs.

-There were 8,130,645 RSUs [year ended March 31, 2015 - 5,562,539 RSUs] granted in lieu of cash compensation to employees during the year ended March 31, 2016.
-The Trusts purchased 7,554,788 common shares [year ended March 31, 2015 - 5,112,934 common shares] for the year ended March 31, 2016.
+There were 11,895,720 RSUs [year ended March 31, 2016 - 8,130,645 RSUs] granted in lieu of cash compensation to employees during the year ended March 31, 2017.
+The Trusts purchased 9,848,638 common shares [year ended March 31, 2016 - 7,554,788 common shares] during the year ended March 31, 2017.